hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

         Failed,        // 3
     }
 ```
-- **Description**: Sent when a test finishes execution, contains test results and status
+- **Description**: Sent when a test finishes execution.
+Each message contains exactly one test result without any children data, ensuring efficient and non-redundant messaging.

 #### TestListRetrieved (Value: 22)
 - **Format**: `TestMode:JsonData`